curl/everything-curl/usingcurl/proxies/env.md

 You specify the proxy by setting a variable named `[scheme]_proxy` to hold the proxy host name (the same way you would specify the host with `-x`).
-So if you want to tell curl to use a proxy when access a HTTP server, you set the 'http_proxy' environment variable.
+So if you want to tell curl to use a proxy when access an HTTP server, you set the 'http_proxy' environment variable.
 Like this:

     http_proxy=http://proxy.example.com:80